What Is The Stp In Chemistry

 Use Consistent Units

 When working with the Ideal Gas Law or other gas-related equations, it's essential to use consistent units.
-Pressure should be expressed in atmospheres (atm) or Pascals (Pa), volume in liters (L) or cubic meters (m³), and temperature in Kelvin (K).
+Even so, pressure should be expressed in atmospheres (atm) or Pascals (Pa), volume in liters (L) or cubic meters (m³), and temperature in Kelvin (K).
 The ideal gas constant (R) has different values depending on the units used, so make sure you choose the correct value for the units you are using.
 Inconsistent units can lead to significant errors in your calculations.

 Understand the Limitations of the Ideal Gas Law